ernestas-poskus/interactive-programming-python/README.md

 and have fun while you’re doing it.

 ## Course Syllabus
-Our course syllabus can be seen at www.codeskulptor.org/coursera/syllabus.html.

 Week	| Topics |	Mini-project
 ----|------|----
 0	| Statements, expressions, variables	| ---